 If you decide to submit a Mitigating Circumstances application, you need to do the following:

-- Submit before the deadline: You have 10 working days from the date of the exam or assignment deadline to make sure that your application is received by the Office of Regulation & Compliance (ORC).
-Warning!
-If your application is late, you will need to submit a late submission form with supportive evidence explaining why you could not submit it within the deadline.
+- Submit before the deadline: You have 10 working days from the date of the exam or assignment deadline to make sure that your application is submitted online to the Office of Regulation & Compliance (ORC).

 - Gather your evidence immediately: You need to make sure that you have evidence to support your application and that it contains key details such as dates and times that the unexpected event / situation occurred.
-If it is not an email, the document needs to be signed by the author of the document.
+If it is not an email, the evidence needs to be signed by the author.

 - If you are feeling ill, go and see your GP as soon as you can, preferably on the day and obtain written evidence from them of your appointment, what was diagnosed and if medication was prescribed.
 You will need to use this as evidence.

-- Inform your Programme Leader or Student Manager on the day if possible.
+- Inform your Programme Leader or Programme Support Officer on the day if possible.
 Do this by email and get a read receipt to confirm that they have seen it.
 You can use this as evidence.

 - Write a strong statement: Many applications fail because they do not fully explain what occurred.
 If you cannot explain how and why this affected your performance and link this to the evidence you provided, your application is likely to be rejected.